-What Are Comfort Theories?
+What Are Comfort Theories of Religion?

-Religious ideas such as an afterlife or a fatherly god are seen as comforting to those who are motivated by their emotional state into accepting them.
+Religious ideas such as an afterlife or a fatherly god may be seen as comforting to those who are motivated by their emotional state into accepting them.
 For example, a person suffering from illness or bereavement may be able to convince themselves that an afterlife exists if they bias their reasoning enough.
-Comfort theories of religion typically make one or more of the following hypotheses:
+Comfort theories of religion posit one or more of the following hypotheses:

 - Religious beliefs make people feel good, but there is no measurable improvement beyond a subjective, self-reported change.